patrikx3/redis-ui/README.md

 - **Command palette:** VS Code-style quick command palette (`Ctrl+K` in Electron) with search and keyboard navigation
 - **Desktop shortcuts:** press ALT to access menus in the desktop version
 - **Tree view:** adjustable key count (100–100,000) with virtual scrolling for performance
+- **Smart tree memory:** expanded/collapsed folder state is saved per connection and database in session storage — survives page refreshes and database switches, restored automatically when reconnecting to the same server

 ### Keyboard Shortcuts (Electron Desktop)
 | Shortcut | Action |